jtvaughan/tsukuyomi/README.md

    be improved later.
 Instead, focus on _solving problems_ with sensible, straightforward, correct code and ensuring that UIs are _functional_.
    Do not make applications more complex than they need to be.
-2. _Transparent Data Storage_: Application and user data should be easy to parse and migrate to other applications.
+2. _Transparent, Portable Data Storage_: Application and user data should be easy to parse and migrate to other applications.
 3. _Clarity_: Code and UIs should be thoroughly documented.
 4. _Freedom_: Open-source software should be truly open.
 Anyone and any